Do you have a speech on the horizon? Do you feel prepared? Are you anxious?

 It’s normal to be slightly anxious and nervous prior to a speech.
 It happens to everyone although it comes out in different ways.
 Some boast of how terrific they are, others ask other presenters if they are nervous, some go buzzing about, others sit quietly and everyone has their heart racing and rate of breathing increase.
 Anxiety around speaking is a normal human reaction and everyone – I mean everyone – experiences it, some have just mastered how not to show it.

-One of the best pieces of advice I was ever given was by a director when I was a stage actress in my early days of college.
+One of the best pieces of advice I was ever given was by a director when I studied acting in my early days of college.
 He said to me “everyone gets nervous and anxious before a public performance, your job is to accept that as a normal human reaction and use that nervous energy to improve your performance.”

 Here are some tips on preparing for speeches and dealing with the anxiety that comes along with it: